 Dorchester County Public Schools

-When (date) was your gang policy/regulations approved by your board of education?
-September 15, 2011.

-Have your gang policy/regulations been updated?
+- When (date) was your gang policy/regulations approved by your board of education?
+September 15, 2011. - 2.
+Have your gang policies/regulations been updated?
 If so, please provide date and brief summary of changes.
-Not since implemented in 2011

 Not since implemented in 2011.